-- Establish the performance expectations under which charter schools will be evaluated, using objective and verifiable measures of student achievement as a primary measure of school quality; - Define clear, measurable, and attainable academic, financial, organizational performance standards and outcomes; - Include expectations for appropriate access, education, support services, and outcomes for students with disabilities; - Define the sources of academic, financial, operational, and governance data that will form the evidence base for ongoing and renewal evaluation; and - Include clear, measurable performance standards to judge the effectiveness of alternative education campuses, if applicable, requiring and appropriately weighting rigorous mission-specific performance measures and metrics that credibly demonstrate each school's success in fulfilling its mission and serving its special population.
+- Establish the performance expectations under which charter schools will be evaluated, using objective and verifiable measures of student achievement as a primary measure of school quality; - Define clear, measurable, and attainable academic, financial, organizational performance standards and outcomes; - Include expectations for appropriate access, education, support services, and outcomes for students with disabilities: - Define the sources of academic, financial, operational, and governance data that will form the evidence base for ongoing and renewal evaluation; and - Include clear, measurable performance standards to judge the effectiveness of alternative education campuses, if applicable, requiring and appropriately weighting rigorous mission-specific performance measures and metrics that credibly demonstrate each school's success in fulfilling its mission and serving its special population.

 The district board executes contracts with its charter schools aligned to the metrics in the CEF.
 While the Board may engage in contract negotiations with the charter school governing boards regarding the addition of mission-specific measures, the district board should not alter the metrics for each school.
 Holding all schools to a minimum performance standard allows for accurate portfolio analyses and ensures consistency in holding all schools to high expectations.

 These performance standards include the following:

 - 1. Academic Performance.
 The academic performance standards shall include: - Texas A F Accountability System as the primary indicator - Mission-specific Goals negotiated with the school and tailored to the school's mission - Texas A F Accountability System Focus Area(s): Because the letter grade produced by the Texas A - F System reflects school performance across a wide range of measures and metrics, authorizers may elect to "pull out" specific measures, metrics, and targets to hold charter schools accountable for focus areas of performance.
-Measures include: - Student Achievement: evaluates performance across all subjects for all students, on both general and alternate assessments, College, Career, and Military Readiness (CCMR) indicators, and graduation rates - School Progress: evaluates school outcomes in two areas: the number of students who grew at least one year academically (or are on track) as measured by STAAR results and the achievement of all students relative to districts or campuses with similar economically disadvantaged percentages - Closing the Gaps: uses disaggregated data to demonstrate differentials among racial/ ethnic groups, socioeconomic backgrounds, and other factors4 - 2.
+Measures include: - Student Achievement: evaluates performance across all subjects for all students, on both general and alternate assessments, College, Career, and Military Readiness (CCMR) indicators, and graduation rates - School Progress: evaluates school outcomes in two areas: the number of students who grew at least one year academically (or are on track) as measured by STAAR results and the achievement of all students relative to districts or campuses with similar economically disadvantaged percentages - Closing the Gaps: uses disaggregated data to demonstrate differentials among racial/ ethnic groups, socioeconomic backgrounds, and other factors - 2.
 Financial Performance.
-The financial performance standards include, at a minimum, indicators, measures, and metrics that assess the school's near-term financial health, including: - Current Assets-to-Liabilities Ratio: measures a school's ability to pay its obligations over the next 12 months - Unrestricted Days Cash: indicates how many days a school can pay its expenses without inflow of additional cash
+The financial performance standards include, at a minimum, measures, and metrics that assess the school's near-term financial health, including: - Current Assets-to-Liabilities Ratio: measures a school's ability to pay its obligations over the next 12 months - Unrestricted Days Cash: indicates how many days a school can pay its expenses without inflow of additional cash

-4 tea.texas.gov/texas-schools/accountability/academic-accountability/performance-reporting/2020-accountability-rating-system
+$^{4}\; tea. texas. gov/texas-schools/accountability/academic-accountability/performance-reporting/2021-accountability-rating-system$

-- Enrollment Variance: measures whether a school is meeting its enrollment projections and depicts actual versus projected enrollment - Debt Default: indicates whether a school is meeting its debt obligations or covenant
+Debt Default: indicates whether a school is meeting its debt obligations or covenant

-The performance standards also include indicators, measures, and metrics that assess the school's long-term financial health, including:
+The performance standards include measures, and metrics that assess the school's long-term financial health, including:

-- Total Margin and Aggregated Three-Year Total Margin: measures whether the school is operating at a surplus (more total revenues than expenses) or at a deficit (more total expenses than revenues) in a given time period - Debt-to-Asset Ratio: measures the extent to which the school relies on borrowed funds to finance its operations - Cash Flow: indicates the trend in the school's cash balance over a period of time - Debt Service Coverage Ratio: indicates a school's ability to cover its debt obligations in the current year - 3.
-Organizational Performance.
-The organizational performance standards include, at a minimum, indicators, measures, and metrics that allows the authorizer to evaluate the school's operational and governance performance and compliance, including: - Education Program: evaluates the school's adherence to the material terms of its proposed education program, captures certain aspects of an education program that are required by law, and assesses the extent to which the school implements its educational program with fidelity, including examination of the effectiveness of instruction and assessment, the charter school board's commitment to student achievement, community involvement, and school culture - Financial Management and Oversight: sets expectations for the school's management and oversight of its finances, without regard to financial performance.
-Audit results and audit findings are critical sources of evidence for this indicator
+- Total Margin and Aggregated Three-Year Total Margin: measures whether the school is operating at a surplus (more total revenues than expenses) or at a deficit (more total expenses than revenues) in a given time period - Debt-to-Asset Ratio: measures the extent to which the school relies on borrowed funds to finance its operations - Debt Service Coverage Ratio: indicates a school's ability to cover its debt obligations in the current year

+The performance standards also include set expectations for the school's management and oversight of its finances, without regard to financial performance, including: